GitableRoy/cs-outside-of-classroom/hw/hw2.md

 Write all of the structures above using templates/generics instead of integers.
 For Hash Maps, you do not need to make the key type generic (keep it string).

+### Level 6

+Implement standard library-like features for all of the structures above.
+For example, if you are using C++, then you should try implementing:

+* Iterators (in such way that the structures can be used with range-based for loops).
+Make sure to consider forward vs backward iterators.
+Also make sure to consider const vs non-const (regular) iterators.
+* Overloaded operators that make sense, e.g. `<<` (printing to a stream), `==`
+(comparing two instances for equal contents), `+` (union of two instances) etc.
+* Move constructors and move assignment operators
+* A [hash][hash-spec-cpp] specialization

+... and if you are using Java, implement:

+* Iterators (for the use with range-based for loops)
+* toString method overload (for printing)
+* equals method overload
+* hashCode method overload

+(toString, equals, and hashCode methods are defined in [Object][obj-java] class that is the parent to all custom classes by default)

 ### Resources